CDSoft/pp/src/pp.md

 Command line
 ------------

-`pp` executes arguments in the same order than the command line.
+`pp` executes arguments in the same order as the command line.
 It starts with an initial environment containing:

 - the environment variables of the current process